ShaneRozenLevy/ShaneRozenLevy.github.io/_projects/tehs_pitch.md

 </div>

 Next I worked on using the tail to stabilize roll.
-In the following video I drop the robot and let the tail reorient the robot while also reaching a position that sets the tail up to be used for hopping.
+In the following video I drop the robot and let the tail reorient the robot while the tail also reaches a positions that sets the tail up to be used for hopping.

  <div class="row">